 Study co-writer and director of Cancer Genomics at Baylor College of Medicine, Dr. David Wheeler, additionally feedback on the importance of the findings.

-He says: “Since TP53 is one of the maximum crucial gatekeepers in most cancers prevention, the better we recognize this gene, the better in a position we can be to understand the basic biology of most cancers.
+He says: “Since TP53 is one of the maximum crucial gatekeepers in most cancers prevention, the better we recognize this gene, the better we can understand the basic biology of most cancers.
 That will lead to better remedies.”